 - Swelling and inflammation of the sinuses

-Types of Fungal Sinus Infection
+Fungal Sinus Infection Risk Factors

 Fungal Sinus Infections & Preventative Tips

 The root cause of fungal sinus infections is the exposure to fungus and mold spores in the air.
 Once inhaled, the fungi can become lodged in the mucosal lining of the paranasal sinuses.
-If you particularly susceptible to chronic sinus infections, then your immune system will respond in the form of classic fungal sinusitis symptoms.
+If you are particularly susceptible to chronic sinus infections, then your immune system will respond in the form of classic fungal sinusitis symptoms.